Frequently Asked Questions

 5. Does Pomona offer Early Decision or Early Action programs?

 Pomona offers students for whom the College is their first choice the option of applying under binding Early Decision programs (see the Application Deadlines section for more details).
 These programs allow students to receive an early decision from the College on their application for admission with the understanding that the student is committed to enrolling, should he or she be admitted.
 Like Regular Decision applicants, Early Decision candidates who require scholarship support are reviewed without regard to need and the College will provide financial support (without requiring loans) to meet 100% of demonstrated need.

 Typically, the College enrolls less than 35% of its first-year class through its Early Decision programs.
 Students should only apply to Pomona College using an Early Decision program if they are positive Pomona is their top college choice.
-Please note that international students who intend to apply for financial aid can only apply to the College under its Regular Decision plan.

 6. Does Pomona require interviews for admission?
 Are they evaluative?

-Interviews are encouraged and, for those living in the Southern California region (generally within a 2-hour radius of Claremont), interviews on campus are expected.
+Interviews are encouraged and, for those living in the Southern California region (generally within a 2-hour radius of Claremont), interviews on campus are strongly recommended.
 The College offers prospective students the opportunity to interview on campus (with an admissions officer or Pomona senior) or with an Alumni Admissions Volunteer in their area if they reside outside of Southern California.
 Limited opportunities for alumni interviews are available for students residing in San Diego and Santa Barbara counties.
 Interviews become part of the candidate’s application and are considered in admissions decisions.